-When it comes to seeking inspiration and learning, graphic designers are spoilt for choice.
-There is a wealth of literature at our fingertips, all waiting to be explored and enjoyed, helping us to improve and refine our graphic design skills.
+When it comes to inspiration and learning, graphic designers are constantly spoilt for choice.
+There is a wealth of literature at our fingertips, all waiting to be devoured and enjoyed, so we can improve and refine our graphic design skills.

-No matter whether you’re an established creative or someone who has just enrolled on a graphic design course, I highly recommend this definitive list of 50 essential reads, expertly curated by our Shillington teaching team.
+Whether you’re an established creative or someone who has just enrolled on a graphic design course, we highly recommend this definitive list of 50 essential reads, expertly curated by our Shillington teaching team and updated for 2018.

-These books are library favourites at our six campuses around the world where Shillington students actively research and reference for their studies and design briefs.
+These excellent books are library favourites at our six campuses around the world where Shillington students actively research and reference for their studies and design briefs.
 From industry classics to the latest must-have titles, these should be on your own reading list.

 This unprecedented publication, authored by Jens Müller, brings together approximately 6,000 trademarks, focused on the period 1940–1980, to examine how modernist attitudes and imperatives gave birth to corporate identity.

 Philippe Apeloig’s design career began in 1985 at the Musée dOrsay where he designed the poster for the museum’s first exhibition, Chicago, Birth of a Metropolis.
 He is noted for his posters, many of which are in the collection of MoMA, and his typography, including the typefaces Octobre and Drop.

 This highly recommended book surveys and explores the entirety of Apeloig’s graphic design process and philosophy.
 His posters, logos, visual identities, books and animations are reproduced along with the steps in their development, and the major influences that fuel his work.

 Protégé of design legend Massimo Vignelli and partner in the New York office of the international design firm Pentagram, Michael Bierut has had one of the most varied careers of any living graphic designer.